Łukasz Gikiewicz

-Łukasz Gikiewicz (born 26 October 1987) is a Polish professional footballer who plays as a striker.
+Łukasz Szymon Gikiewicz (born 26 October 1987) is a Polish professional footballer who plays as a striker for IV liga Masovia club Mazur Karczew.

 Career

-Club

 Born in Olsztyn, Gikiewicz is youth exponent of Warmia Olsztyn.
-In March 2009, he moved to Polonia Bytom on 2.5-year contract from Unia Janikowo.
+In March 2009, he moved to Polonia Bytom on two-and-a-half-year contract from Unia Janikowo.
 In August 2009, he moved to ŁKS Łódź on a one-year deal.
 In the summer 2010, he joined Śląsk Wrocław on a four-year contract deal.
-On 27 June 2013, he signed a contract with Omonia from Cyprus.
+On 27 June 2013, he signed a contract with Cypriot side Omonia.

 In March 2014, Gikiewicz signed for Kazakhstan Premier League side FC Tobol.

-After spells at Cypriot football clubs Omonia and AEL Limassol Gikiewicz signed a 1.5-year deal with Levski Sofia in February.
+After spells at Cypriot football clubs Omonia and AEL Limassol, Gikiewicz signed a one-and-a-half-year deal with Levski Sofia in February 2015.
 On 27 February 2015, he scored on his official A PFG debut, an 8–0 home rout against Haskovo.
-In April 2015 he was frozen out of the first team after a conflict with manager Stoycho Stoev.
+In April 2015, he was frozen out of the first team after a conflict with manager Stoycho Stoev.

-On 5 August 2019, Lukasz Gikiewicz made his debut for Romanian side FCSB in a 1–2 loss away from home against Astra.
+On 5 August 2019, Gikiewicz made his debut for Romanian side FCSB in a 1–2 loss away from home against Astra Giurgiu.

 On 21 August 2021, Gikiewicz joined Indian Super League side Chennaiyin on a one-year deal.

+On 16 March 2023, he returned to Poland to join regional league club Szturm Junikowo Poznań.
+Soon after Szturm started experiencing financial difficulties, with players reporting not receiving payments in a timely manner.
+In the midst of that, Gikiewicz left the club in order to join IV liga side KTS Weszło.